-Virtual credit cards help you avoid the unfortunate experience of a stolen credit card by providing unique credit card numbers that you can use for online purchases.
+Virtual credit cards provide a unique credit card number that you can use for online purchases.
 These unique credit card numbers are connected to your actual card, but in the case of fraud, you don’t have to cancel your actual credit card.
 You can just cancel the virtual card that was stolen.

 Not all credit cards can create a virtual credit card, so you’ll have to check with your credit card company to see if you can activate one.
-Your bank may also offer a virtual debit card solution that can be used instead of using your debit card when shopping online.
 It's worth checking since virtual cards can help you stay safe online.

-Let's find out how virtual credit cards work to protect you from fraud, how to get one, and how to secure your virtual credit card information with one of the best password managers.
+Let's find out how virtual credit cards work to protect you from fraud, how to get one, and how to secure your personal information with identity theft protection.

 Benefits of virtual credit cards